Flu Season Frequently Asked Questions (FAQs)

 Will there be flu with COVID-19 this winter?

 While it’s not possible to say with certainty what will happen in the fall and winter, CDC believes it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading.
-Relaxed COVID-19 precautionary measures (such as stay-at-home orders or mask mandates) may result in an increase in flu activity during the upcoming 2021-2022 flu season In this context, getting a flu vaccine will be more important than ever.
+Relaxed COVID-19 precautionary measures in many communities across the state may result in an increase in flu activity during the upcoming 2022-2023 flu season In this context, getting a flu vaccine will be more important than ever.
 CDC recommends that all people 6 months and older get a yearly flu vaccine.

 Can I have flu and COVID-19 at the same time?